aws/amazon-freertos/tools/mutation_test/README.md

 ### For available commands and arguments: `./mutation_runner.py -h`

-We will now walk through an example for setting up mutation testing for the WiFi library tests.
+We will now walk through an example for setting up mutation testing for the WiFi library tests on ESP32.

 ### 1. Set up various requirements for the test group.